FelixSchladt/OxideWM/README.md

 ## Credits

-Special thanks to Sascha Kegreiß for the continues support and great lecture.
+Special thanks to Sascha Kegreiß for the continuous support and great lecture.